CSPG 5 - Evaluation of Credentials for Individuals Prepared Outside of the United States

 - An overall Grade Point Average (GPA);

-- Verification that the candidate holds the equivalent of a U.S. bachelor’s degree earned at a nationally-accredited college or university.
+- Verification that the candidate holds the equivalent of a U.S. baccalaureate (bachelor's) or graduate degree earned at a nationally and/or regionally accredited college or university.

-The foreign evaluation report must be submitted with either the original foreign credentials or photocopies of the original documents.
+- The original or notarized photocopy of the foreign evaluation report must be submitted with photocopies of the foreign credentials.

 Candidates who are not U.S. citizens must:

-- Submit a photocopy of the front and back of your valid permanent resident immigration visa; and
+- Submit a photocopy of the front and back of their

-- File a “Declaration of Intent to Become a Citizen of the United States.”
+- Submit a completed “Declaration of Intent to Become a Citizen of the United States" form.

 Citizenship documentation is not required for:

 - Commission Qualification Letter;

 - Type 08 (Exchange Teacher, Cultural Exchange, or Visiting Scholar) emergency permit.

 citizen applicants educated solely in a foreign country where the primary and